 Where a career is concerned, the position you are in now may seem far removed from what your ultimate goal happens to be.
 This does not mean it isn’t a viable part of the career path.
 What matters is that your next goal gets you a bit closer to that final goal.
 Some people make a direct path and others end up going around a few curves before they reach that final goal.

-Does a Career Path Need to Begin With Your Educational Background?
+<h2″>Does A Career Path Need To Begin With Your Educational Background?

 Your educational background does not necessarily indicate where your career path is leading.
 It can be helpful if the background is the same, but what matters is what steps you take along the way.